szaimen/Nextcloud-NAS-Guide/README.md

 </details>

 ### How to create a sensible folder structure on the external data SSD/HDD?
-Recommended is to create the folder structure on the external SSD like this.
+Recommended is to create the folder structure on the external data SSD/HDD like this.

 <details><summary>Click here to expand</summary>